 Joe has an outgoing personality on court and can often be heard encouraging his students and always keeping them 100% engaged.
 Joe loves keeping it 'fresh and fun’ and his goal for each player is to achieve their own personal best every time they step on court.

 Nick started tennis at the age of seven years old after his parents renovated an old grass court at their new house.
 His Mum Alison can be credited for his first lessons, but the formal coaching began on the grass courts of Yarrawonga by legendary coaches Jon Coleman and Colin Grace.
 He represented the North-Eastern Victoria region in a number of tournaments around the state, as well as travelling to Melbourne every weekend during winter for pennant.
 His love of the game is based around the physical, tactical and mental battle tennis presents, as well as the individual nature of playing a match.

 Nick moved to Canberra in 2008 for university where he obtained a degree in Engineering and Commerce at ANU.
-While coaching for Canberra School of Tennis, Nick doubles as a civil engineer for a local construction firm where he is responsible for building the intersections and carparks of Canberra.
 His other interests include long-distance running and cycling, DIY projects and cooking.

 His work with CSOT began in 2015 where he began to realise his love of passing on his knowledge of the game to the next generation.
 He obtained his Tennis Australia Junior Development qualification in 2016 and is an eager participant in the development workshops presented by Tennis ACT throughout the year.
 Nick has played a large role in the development of our Hotshots lesson plans, as well as developing the latest squad program for our high performance players.